 The rates of inflation experienced in recent years have had no material impact on our financial statements.
-We attempt to recover increased costs by increasing prices for our services, to the extent permitted by contracts and competition.
+We attempt to recover increased costs by increasing prices for our services, to the extent permitted by contracts and the competitive environment within our industry.